Risk Management for Government & Provincial Public Sector

 - The risk management process that is used to collect and assess risk information

-The standard risk register (XLSX) is a tool that helps document identified risk events, causes and impacts, and allows for tracking and management of mitigation strategies.
+The Standard Risk Register (.xlsx) helps to document risk assessment results in a consistent manner, including identified risk events, causes and impacts, and allows for tracking and management of mitigation strategies.

 B.C. government ministries and public sector organizations are encouraged to build an ERM Program that is tailored to their decision-making structure and encompasses the elements found within the standard.
 For more information, or for access to the B.C. government’s subscription to the CSA ISO 31000:18 Risk Management – Guidelines Standard and supporting documents, B.C. public sector organizations can email ERM@gov.bc.ca.